-In conjunction with Northwestern University’s Perinatal Center, we also offer Neonatal Resuscitation Program (NRP) courses and STABLE courses.
+In conjunction with Northwestern University’s Perinatal Center, we offer STABLE.

 The STABLE Program is the most widely distributed and implemented neonatal education program to focus exclusively on the post-resuscitation/pre-transport stabilization care of sick infants.
 Based on a mnemonic to optimize learning, retention and recall of information, S.T.A.B.L.E. stands for the six assessments and care modules in the program: Sugar, Temperature, Airway, Blood pressure, Lab work, and Emotional support.
 A seventh module, Quality Improvement stresses the professional responsibility of improving and evaluating care provided to sick infants.

 This class is for any healthcare professional who routinely provides care to the neonatal patient.

 For more information and to register for S.T.A.B.L.E. courses, please visit the Northwestern Perinatal website.